1. Start with learning outcomes

 Because at the end of your course, your culminating learning activity (or course project) should measure how well learners were able to achieve the learning outcomes.
 Murky verbs aren't easy to measure!

-How to set up learning outcomes in OpenLearning
+How to set up course objective and learning outcomes in OpenLearning

-In OpenLearning, you can set up outcomes as well as outcome tags.
+In OpenLearning, you can set up course objective, learning outcomes as well as outcome tags.

 Outcome tags are shortened versions of the outcomes.
 Add them to pages throughout the course to reflect alignment between learning activities and outcomes. (i.e. what you're learning about on a page relates to a learning outcome).
 Outcome tags are also necessary when using the assessment system.